simplesamlphp/simplesamlphp-module-webauthn/docs/webauthn.md

 step is therefore ignored.
 All the "None", "Self" and "Basic" attestation levels are considered acceptable; meaning §7.1 Step 21 does not apply.

+If the implementation detects signs of physical object cloning (not incremented signature counter), it follows the policy of failing authentication.